-Rubber gloves are helpful cleaning products, but should be disinfected after each use, especially between different tasks.
-However, they should not be reused after cases in which they were in contact with blood, bodily fluids or extremely soiled items.
-Each individual, especially in the workplace environment, should have his own set of rubber gloves, as they are considered personal and hygienic equipment.
-It's time to discard a rubber glove when you notice it is becoming discolored, cracked or visibly punctured or ripped.
+While manufacturer instructions are important to adhere to when caring for your rubber gloves, there are simple steps you can follow if those are not available.
+However, you should note that gloves should not be reused after being in contact with blood, bodily fluids, or extremely soiled items.
+Each individual, especially in the workplace environment, should have their own set of rubber gloves, as they are considered personal and hygienic equipment.
+It's time to discard a rubber glove when you notice it is becoming discolored, cracked, or visibly punctured or ripped.

-Regularly check gloves for punctures or tears.
+Regularly check gloves for punctures, discoloration, or tears.
 Before each use, check to make sure there are no holes in the rubber.
 This is especially important if you're working with harmful chemicals, such as bleach or harsh cleaners.